vishalxai/kanye_quotes_app/README.md

-# kanye_quotes_app
+# Kanye Quotes App

-A simple Python Tkinter app that displays random Kanye West quotes using the Kanye.rest API.
+A simple Python Tkinter application that displays random Kanye West quotes using the [kanye.rest API](https://kanye.rest/).

+---

+## Features

+- Python Tkinter GUI
+- Fetches and displays random Kanye West quotes
+- API integration with kanye.rest
+- Lightweight and minimal design

+---

+## Installation

+1. Clone the repository
+2. Install dependencies

+#command to install to be run in terminal
+pip install requests